-Post Summary: Epic adventures to take around Anchorage, Alaska, and where to find them
+Post Summary: Epic things to do in Anchorage, Alaska, and where to find them

 Chances are, you’ll be flying into Anchorage, Alaska for your first adventure in The Last Frontier, and the fun begins even before you set foot off the plane.

 The flight path into the city brings you up close and personal with the Chugach National Forest mountains, which means your face will be glued to the window far before the pilot finds the runway!

-While this is only the beginning of your adventure, we wanted to share some of our favorite places in and around Anchorage, Alaska to help you have the most epic vacation.
+While this is only the beginning of your adventure, we wanted to share some of our favorite things to do in Anchorage, Alaska to help you have the most epic vacation.

 Planning an epic Alaska road trip can bring you to some incredible spots!
 In this post, we’ll be sharing our favorite coffee shops and cafes in the city, our favorite local hikes, and some fun drives to pack out your epic schedule.

 10 Adventurous Things To Do In Anchorage, Alaska